-^a Includes \$148 million total appropriated in Emergency Wartime Supplemental Appropriations Act, 2003, P. L. 108-11: \$20 million in R&D, \$22 million in Nonproliferation and International Security, and \$106 million in MPC&A.
+&lt;sup>a Includes \$148 million total appropriated in Emergency Wartime Supplemental Appropriations Act, 2003, P. L. 108-11: \$20 million in R&D, \$22 million in Nonproliferation and International Security, and \$106 million in MPC&A.

-International Materials Protection, Control and Accounting (MPC&A), which is concerned with reducing the threat posed by unsecured Russian weapons and weapons-usable material, would receive \$226 million, compared to \$233 million (less \$4 million transferred to DHS) appropriated for FY2003.
-Two programs in the former Soviet Union, Initiatives for Proliferation Prevention (IPP) and the Nuclear Cities Initiatives (NCI), which comprise the "Russian Transition Initiative," would receive \$40 million, compared to the FY2003 appropriation of \$39.3 million.
+The Senate Appropriations Committee recommended the requested amount, \$226 million, for MPC&A.

+Two programs in the former Soviet Union, Initiatives for Proliferation Prevention (IPP) and the Nuclear Cities Initiatives (NCI), which comprise the "Russian Transition Initiative," would receive \$40 million under the President's request, compared to the FY2003 appropriation of \$39.3 million.
 Requested funding for the Fissile Materials Disposition program for FY2004 is \$656.5 million, compared with \$448 million in FY2003.
 The increased funding is for disposal of U.S. surplus weapons plutonium by converting it into fuel for commercial power reactors, including construction of a facility to convert the plutonium to reactor fuel at Savannah River, SC.
+The House bill would fund these programs at the requested level.
+The Senate Appropriations Committee recommended \$50 million for the Russian Transition Initiative and the requested amount, \$656.5 million, for Fissile Materials Disposition.